guess/live-view-model/README.md

 # LiveViewModel

-🚧 **WORK IN PROGRESS**: This project is currently under active development.
-The API and features are subject to change.
-Use with caution in production environments. 🚧

 LiveViewModel is an Elixir library for building interactive web and mobile applications with a focus on real-time, event-driven architecture.
 It offers a unique approach to state management and client-server communication, particularly suited for applications that require real-time updates and don't rely on server-side HTML rendering.

+## 🚧 WORK IN PROGRESS

+This project is currently under active development.
+The API and features are subject to change.
+Use with caution in production environments.

-## Table of Contents
+## Table of contents

 - [Key features](#key-features)
 - [How it works](#how-it-works)